biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 	[1a/cfe63b] process > multiQC                              [100%] 1 of 1 ✔

-This time it worked beautifully since Nextflow used the image indicated within the nextflow.config file that contains our executables.
+This time it worked because Nextflow used the image indicated in the nextflow.config file and that contains the executables.

 Now we can have a look at the **params.config** file